Grand Alliance of Order | Grand Alliance of Chaos

 - An Axe to Grind: Although Ironjawz make use of a wide variety of choppas, axe-shaped weapons are by far the most popular.
 Whether it is a regular orruk-forged choppa, a brutal Gore-choppa, or a massive Boss Choppa, the weapons used by the Ironjawz are brutally effective, sporting a perfusion of extra spikes and jagged edges so that they can tear apart flesh with ease.

 - The Berserker: The wyvern-like Maw-krushas used as mounts by the mightiest of Ironjawz Megabosses are nearly as bloodthirsty as the orruks who ride them, remorselessly destroying anything that comes within range of its massive fists and tails.
-The 2nd Edition Destruction Battletome: Orruk Warclans rules represent this with a large number of powerful attacks and the ability to make multiple charge moves if it's Destructive Bulk ability leaves it unable to attack the enemy.
+In the 2nd Edition Destruction Battletome: Orruk Warclans, Maw-krushas have a large number of powerful attacks and the ability to make multiple charge moves if their Destructive Bulk ability leaves them unable to attack the enemy.

 - The Armour of Gork Artefact of Power has been granted its own fighting spirit by the brutal half of the twin god Gorkamorka, causing it to lash out of its own volition against opponents.
 In all editions of the game, this is represented by the armour having a chance to cause damage to opponents when it makes a save.

 - The rip-toof fist is an armoured gauntlet or buckler edged with jagged blades that allow a Megaboss to block an attack and retaliate in a single motion.
-The 2nd Edition Destruction Battletome: Orruk Warclans rules represent this by giving the Mageaboss a chance of inflicting a mortal wound against an enemy after a successful save roll.
+In 2nd Edition, Megabosses have a chance to inflict a mortal wound against an enemy after a successful save roll.

 - Dash Attack: